M-arcus/cloudron-docs/docs/documentation/installation.md

 ### Wildcard DNS

 For wildcard setup, add entries for `*.domain.com` and `domain.com` to point to your server's IP.
+Note that adding add wildcard entry does _not_ affect your existing domains because the wildcard only applies to subdomains that are not explicitly defined.

 For sending email, Cloudron requires DKIM and SPF records to be setup as well.
-These records will be displayed in the UI post installation.
+These records will be displayed in the UI after installation.

 ## Administrator Setup

-Once you enter the DNS credentials, Cloudron will get a certificate via Let's Encrypt and redirect to `https://my.<domain>`.
+Once the DNS is setup, Cloudron will get a certificate via Let's Encrypt and redirect to `https://my.<domain>`.
 The browser address bar will show a green lock to indicate that the connection to your Cloudron is now secure.

 Enter the adminstrator username, email and password for the Cloudron.
 Some usernames like `admin` are unfortunately reserved because apps attach special meanings to them.

-The email id you enter here is used for password recovery and not sent anywhere (including cloudron.io).
+The email id entered here is local to your Cloudron and not sent anywhere (including cloudron.io).

 !!! warning "Let's Encrypt requires a valid email"
-    Cloudron will setup a Let's Encrypt account with the administrator's email.
+    Cloudron sets up a Let's Encrypt account with the administrator's email.
 If this email is not valid, Let's Encrypt will not issue certificates.

 ## Cloudron Store Setup